Why you should never use oven cleaner and what to use instead

-If scrubbing your oven isn’t part of your normal cleaning routine, it should be.
-The inside of your oven sees all kinds of food residue, bacteria, and other droppings that get left behind while you’re cooking for your family.
+The inside of your oven is among the dirtiest places in your home.
+This spot has all kinds of food residue and other droppings that get left behind after you’re done cooking the perfect home-cooked meals for your family.
 And once you use and reuse the oven again, those particles get baked into the sides and surfaces of the space.
-Since scrubbing this residue is so difficult, some people rely on oven cleaners to make the process less laborious.
+Because scrubbing this residue is so difficult, some people rely on oven cleaners to make the process less laborious.
 But you may not want to use these typical oven cleaner products — they could be toxic.

-Any cleaning product could contain some chemicals.
-But according to Samara Geller, senior research and database analyst for the Environmental Working Group (EWG), oven cleaners are “especially hazardous.”
-It has to do with the ingredients used in oven cleaners, she told The Daily Meal.
-The chemicals Geller warned about specifically include sodium hydroxide, ethanolamine and butoxydiglycol.
-The EWG publishes a full guide to which oven cleaner brands contain which chemicals on their website.
+Any cleaning product, including air fresheners, could contain some hazardous chemicals.
+But according to Samara Geller, senior research and database analyst for the Environmental Working Group, oven cleaners are “especially hazardous.”
+It has to do with the ingredients used in oven cleaners.
+Some of the harmful chemicals that can be found in oven cleaners include sodium hydroxide and butoxydiglycol.

-The bottom line here is that there is reason to be wary of these cleaners — and if you must use them, to take the necessary precautions to protect your eyes, throat, and skin.
-The Daily Meal has reached out to Amway and Reckitt Benckiser (RB), the company behind the Easy-Off brand of oven cleaner, for comment.
+The bottom line is that there is a reason to be wary of these cleaners — and if you must use them, take the necessary precautions to protect your eyes, throat and skin.

-An alternative solution for those concerned about the issue is to DIY an oven cleaner using natural ingredients.
-For instance, Geller recommends the tried and true recipe of a solution made of 2 cups plus 3 tablespoons baking soda, 1 tablespoon salt and 1 tablespoon water.
+So what’s the safest way to clean your oven then?
+An alternative solution is to make your own oven cleaner using natural ingredients.
+For instance, Geller recommends making a solution made up of 3 tablespoons baking soda, 1 tablespoon salt and 1 tablespoon water.

 “Oftentimes the kitchen sink isn’t big enough,” Geller said.
-“Soak them overnight in some dish liquid in your bathtub and scrub them off in the morning.
-Get in there with your tools and scrub around those wires!”
+“Soak [the oven racks] overnight in some dish liquid in your bathtub and scrub them off in the morning.
+Get in there with your tools and scrub around those wires.”